 What are the Tier 2 to ILR requirements?

 You will become eligible to apply for ILR if you have been in the UK for five years while holding a Tier 2 (General) Visa and you meet the other ILR requirements:

-- You are still in a position of employment from a registered Tier 2 Sponsor able to legally employ migrant workers
+- You are still employed by a registered Tier 2 sponsor able to legally employ migrant workers.

-The salary thresholds are currently set as follows:
+The minimum salary thresholds for applying for ILR from Tier 2 are currently set as follows: